Aklahara/PythonUpdater/README.md

-# Python Updater
+# Python Updater for Ubuntu

 This script updates all active releases of Python, even the pre-release ones.
+This is for people who can't use [ppa:deadsnakes](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa) because you are an update freak like me and not using LTS.

-If you have a script that runs on an old Python version, it's best to find another repository that hasn't been abandoned for over 5 years.
+If you have a script that runs on an end of life Python version, it's best to find another repository that hasn't been abandoned for over 5 years.

 ---
-**Feel free to contribute for your code, if anyone sees this at all.**
+**Feel free to contribute your code, if anyone sees this at all.**

 ---